PLEASE SEE THE BOTTOM OF THIS TEXT FOR USEFUL LITERACY WEBSITE LINKS FOR PARENTS AND CHILDREN

 - Encourage children to develop a clear and legible handwriting style.

-- Maintain records of pupil achievement to assess their progress and build upon their success.
+- Maintain records of pupil achievement to assess their progress and build upon success.

 Reading: Word Reading and Comprehension